mjjabarullah/nova-hooks/readme.md

 ### with `useGlobalClickTracker` hook

-If you want to track the click event after login. use useGlobalClickTracker hook Click event tracking ensures we capture user interactions within authenticated areas, helping analyze feature usage and behavior.
+If you want to track the click event in authenticated area use `useGlobalClickTracker`. this hook tracking click event and sends to connected socket.

 ```tsx
 import { useGlobalClickTracker } from "nova-hooks";